top of page

 1862-1962

-Built in 1862, replaced in 1894.
+In 1864, 28 students were enrolled.
+Replaced in 1894 with a new wooden-frame school.
 Also known as Rice School.
-In 1962 students transferred to South Haven.
-Remodeled as a residence in 1994.
+In 1962, 17 students were enrolled.
+Those students transferred to South Haven.
+Remodeled into a residence in 1994.
 Still standing.
 History of Allegan County.
-See Buys School
+One-room schools of Allegan County p.
+14. Photo

 Allegan